en_USEnglish

 The main OpenStack modules are as follows:

 1. Nova: This module is responsible for creating and managing virtual instances (VMs) in OpenStack.
-It features automatic scalability and resource management.
+It provides automatic scaling and resource management features.

 2. Neutron: This module is responsible for network management in OpenStack.
-It lets you create and manage virtual networks and configure routing and firewall functions.
+It allows you to create and manage virtual networks and configure routing and firewall features.

-3. Cinder: This module is responsible for managing storage in OpenStack.
-It allows you to create and manage storage volumes and offer block storage functionalities.
+3. Cinder: This module is responsible for storage management in OpenStack.
+It allows you to create and manage storage volumes and provide block storage capabilities.

 4. Swift: This module is responsible for managing object storage in OpenStack.
-It offers a highly scalable, distributed storage solution for large objects.
+It provides a distributed and highly scalable storage solution for large objects.

-5. Keystone: This module is responsible for authentication and authorization management in OpenStack.
-It lets you create and manage users and projects, and assign roles and permissions.
+5. Keystone: This module is responsible for managing authentication and authorization in OpenStack.
+It allows you to create and manage users and projects, and assign roles and permissions.

 Components of each module

-Each OpenStack module is made up of several components that work together to provide the module's specific functionality.
+Each OpenStack module is composed of several components that work together to provide the module's specific functionality.

 For example, the Nova module includes the following components:

-• New: This component is responsible for planning and creating new virtual instances.
+• New: This component is responsible for scheduling and creating new virtual instances.

-• Conductor: This component is responsible for the coordination actions between system nodes.
+• Conductor: This component is responsible for coordinating actions between the different nodes of the system.

-• Compute: This component is responsible for executing operations related to virtual instances, such as startup, shutdown and migration.
+• Compute: This component is responsible for performing operations related to virtual instances, such as startup, shutdown, and migration.

-• API: This component is responsible for communicating with clients and exposing Nova module functionalities via a RESTful interface.
+• API: This component is responsible for communicating with clients and exposes the functionality of the Nova module through a RESTful interface.

 Each OpenStack module has its own components that work together to provide the module's specific functionality.